utkarshmani1997/golearn/build_tag/README.md

 - cd `exclude_file`
 - Run `go build -tags 'call'` to call function (call) in call.go
 - Run `go build` to call function (call) in call_tag.go

+Notice the difference in the tags, i.e, you will have to include `!call` in the other file, else it will show "redeclared call" error.